hpcloud/stackato-buildpack-perl/README.md

 if dependencies have been [bundled][] with the application in the `vendor/cache/` directory,

-Specifying PPM requirements inside the [stackato.yml][] file is not supported by this buildpack.
+Specifying module requirements inside the [stackato.yml][] file is not supported by this buildpack.
 That feature is only implemented in the [legacy buildpack][] for backwards compatibility with Stackato 2.